Residential Parking Program Improvements

 The City of Monterey is introducing updates to the Residential Parking Program making parking more convenient and efficient foMap showing the residential parking permit areasr our residents.
 See map of residential permit zones.

 The new online portal will allow residents to create accounts, apply for permits, upload supporting documents, and manage their vehicles, including adding, changing, or removing them as needed.
 This technology will also improve how our staff manages the RPP Program, enabling smoother operations both behind the scenes and in the field.
 Ultimately, modernizing the program will provide a more convenient experience for residents and improve service for RPP neighborhoods.
-We understand that some residents may prefer in-person assistance, and our office will still be available for support for those who choose to visit us for assistance.
+We understand that some residents may prefer in-person assistance, and our office will still be available for support for those who choose to visit us in person instead of online.

 The City of Monterey is introducing updates to the Residential Parking Program making parking more convenient and efficient foMap showing the residential parking permit areasr our residents.
 See map of residential permit zones.

 The new online portal will allow residents to create accounts, apply for permits, upload supporting documents, and manage their vehicles, including adding, changing, or removing them as needed.
 This technology will also improve how our staff manages the RPP Program, enabling smoother operations both behind the scenes and in the field.
 Ultimately, modernizing the program will provide a more convenient experience for residents and improve service for RPP neighborhoods.
-We understand that some residents may prefer in-person assistance, and our office will still be available for support for those who choose to visit us for assistance.
+We understand that some residents may prefer in-person assistance, and our office will still be available for support for those who choose to visit us in person instead of online.

 Got Questions?